markhatton/google-ngrams/README.md

 To download a subset of the corpus:

-    ./get-allngrams 3 "a b c"
+    ./get-allngrams 3 a b c

 Will download only trigrams beginning with the letters A, B, C.